You are here

 Media and Culture

-Photography has permeated our world within the last century.
-Billboards and advertising, personal snapshots, and the limitless Web - seeing the world photographically and learning to interpret these images is a contemporary imperative.
-Within the last decade, digitally-based imaging has taken center stage in photography.
+Photography has permeated our world within the past century.
+Billboards and advertising, personal snapshots, and the limitless web — seeing the world photographically and learning to interpret these images is a contemporary imperative.
+Within the past decade, digitally-based imaging has taken center stage in photography.
 This course is focused on communicating effectively and visually through digital imagery.
 Students examine three important facets of visual communication in the rapidly expanding digital world: the art of photography, image manipulation, and finally, applications for these images.
-Students will shoot and edit their own digital photographs using their own cameras, provide written responses to topic questions, and can create a Web-based portfolio of their work.
+Students will shoot and edit their own digital photographs using their own cameras, provide written responses to topic questions, and can create a web-based portfolio of their work.

 This course highlights the creative process and serves as a foundation for students to learn the technical and artistic aspects of digital video production.
 The fundamentals of screenwriting, visual conceptualization, cameras, lighting techniques, sound recording, and nonlinear editing are covered.

 This course looks at international media industries, products and audiences to provide an introduction to a multinational and multiethnic culture.
 In addition to providing a strong general grasp of how international media are structured, the course focuses on how cultural and media products impact democracy internationally.
 Students consider the elements, interaction and impact of media culture and mass communication in national and international arenas, with special attention to questions of ideology, political economy and global democracy.